-The Centre provides flexible support service to people with disabilities to participate in a recreational activity combing physical fitness & exercise with social activities & creating awareness of council services to those who are older & isolate.
-Encourage them by providing useful information a sense of inclusion & a means of possibility to meet their individual needs depending on their level of ability & interests.
-Based on these need we developed a project a special focus for people 65+ aimed at providing a qualified professional physical trainer to assist structured physical activity in a fund, safe and welcoming environment at Brooklyn Community Hall.
+The Centre provides flexible support service to people with disabilities to participate in a recreational activity combing physical fitness and exercise with social activities, and creating awareness of council services to those who are older and likely to face social isolation.
+We provide useful information to foster a sense of inclusion and a means for these individuals to meet their needs depending on level of ability and interests.

+Based on these needs, we have developed a project, with a special focus for people aged 65+, aimed at providing a qualified professional physical trainer to lead structured physical activities in a fun, safe and welcoming environment at Brooklyn Community Hall.